 \section{Applications and Experiments}

 In this section, we conduct an experimental evaluation of our algorithm \alg on instances of \prob with noisy marginal gain evaluations.
-In particular, we consider instances of the noisy data summarization application, which is described in Section \ref{sec:data_summarization}.
+In particular, we consider instances of the noisy data summarization application, which is described in Section \ref{sec:data_summarization} in the appendix.
+Synthetic noise is introduced into marginal gain queries by adding a zero-mean Gaussian random variable with $\sigma=1.0$ ($\sigma$ is the standard deviation) to the exact value of marginal gain.
+Therefore, parameter $R=1.0$.
+Our experiments are conducted on a subset of the Delicious dataset of URLs that are tagged with topics \cite{soleimani2016semi}, and subsets of the Corel5k dataset of tagged images \cite{duygulu2002object}.
+We give more details about the datasets we use in the appendix in the supplementary material.
 We additionally consider the influence maximization problem in the appendix in the supplementary material.
 The setup of our experiments is described in Section \ref{sec:setup}, while our results are presented in Section \ref{sec:exp_results}.